 How to Manage Your Child’s Toughest Behavioral Problems

 Too much screen time.
 Zero school motivation.
 Fights.
 Outbursts.
 The silent treatment.
 If this sounds familiar, you’re not alone.
-The pandemic has increased stress and conflict for many ADHD families.
+Many ADHD families report high levels of stress and conflict.
 To solve these and other behavioral problems, focus more of your parenting energy on rewarding the positive than on enforcing harsh punishments.
 Here’s how.

-A year into the pandemic, and the daily challenges of upended routines and rituals persist.
+Years into the pandemic, and the ramifications of upended routines and rituals persist.
 Parents, caregivers, and children – especially those with ADHD – are under tremendous, prolonged stress, which has made for increased family conflict, aggravated ADHD symptoms, and exaggerated behavioral problems.
 Outbursts, meltdowns, defiance, and intense emotions are among the most prevalent problems facing families today, along with concerns about screen time and a lack of motivation and interest in school.

 Even amid these circumstances, there are effective ways to manage behavioral problems associated with ADHD at home and avoid undue conflict.
-Parents, at the helm, can steer their children toward positive behaviors by building better relationships and adapting behavioral techniques to meet the unique challenges of life under a pandemic.
+Parents, at the helm, can steer their children toward positive behaviors by building better relationships and adapting behavioral techniques.

 Behavioral Problems: ADHD Parenting Guidance